How much is a Gibson Les Paul worth?

 Les Paul Junior - Sunburst or Cherry Red with one P-90 pickup -- Least valuable

-The year of manufacture by serial number is important to the value of an original Gibson Les Paul since the features changed throughout the 1950s.
+After you determine the correct Les Paul model, the next step to find out how much it is worth is to determine what year it was made.
 You can get help with finding the year by serial number here: Les Paul Serial Numbers.
 When trying to find out how much a Les Paul is worth, it's important to compare Les Pauls from either the same year or same year range with matching features.
 The Les Paul Standard varies in worth by year more than the other models by far.
 A Gibson Les Paul Standard from 1959 is worth almost 10x the value of the same model made during 1952.

 Most valuable Les Paul years in descending order:

 1959, 1958, 1960, 1957: The Standards and Customs from these years typically have humbucking pickups and are the most desirable.
 This is the most valuable time period for the Les Paul guitars.
 Humbucker guitars from these years can be worth $50,000 to $400,000.
-Contact me if you are looking to sell one: Sell a Gibson.
+Contact me if you are looking to sell one: Les Paul Values Form.

 1956, 1955, 1954: Les Pauls from these years have either the Tune-O-Matic bridge or wrap tail and are considered to be excellent playable guitars.
 This is the second tier of value.
 Goldtops and Customs are typically worth $25,000-$70,000